vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/user-guide/esxi-certificate-management.md

 3. Set the ESXi certificate management mode in vCenter Server by running the command in the PowerShell console.

     ```powershell
-    Set-EsxiCertificateMode -server $sddcManagerFqdn -user $sddcManagerUser -password $sddcManagerPass -domain $workloadDomain -mode $mode
+    Set-EsxiCertificateMode -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -domain $workloadDomain -mode $mode
     ```

 ## Request a Certificate Signing Request

 The [`Request-EsxiCsr`](/powershell-module-for-vmware-cloud-foundation-certificate-management/documentation/functions/Request-EsxiCsr/) cmdlet will generate the Certificate Signing Request for ESXi host(s) and saves it to file(s) in an output directory.

 ## Request Certificate Signing Request for each ESXi Host in a Cluster